Mária Széchy: The Murány conspiracy

 Széchy soon understood that her family were conspiring against her.
-She had few backers in Murány, and she could not count on royal support because the Viennese government considered all three owners of Murány equally guilty in treason.
+She had few backers in Murány and she could not count on royal support because the Viennese government considered all three owners of Murány equally guilty of treason.
 During this time, she received a secret message from Ferenc Wesselényi, captain of Fülek Castle (today Fiľakovo, Slovakia).
-The Wesselényis were friends of Széchy's late mother, and a prominent family.
-As opposed to the Protestant Széchys, they were resolute Catholics.
-Ferenc Wesselényi had been given a thorough education in military pursuits, science, and arts.
-He was considered one of the most attractive men of his generation.
-He was widowed in April 1644 by the death of his first wife Zsófia Bosnyák, and left with two young sons.
+Although Wesseléni and Széch had not met before, the prominent Wesselényi family were friends of Széchy's late mother.
+Ferenc Wesselényi, considered one of the most attractive men of his generation, had been given a thorough education in military pursuits, science, and arts.
+He was a resolute Catholic like his entire family.
+He had been widowed in April 1644 by the death of his first wife Zsófia Bosnyák, and left with two young sons.
+The couple had treated each other respectfully but were not happy: Bosnyák was serious, pious, and sickly, while Wesselényi preferred loud entertainment, often leaving his wife for extended periods to drink and court other women.

-Heading a retinue of soldiers, Wesselényi decided to take Murány to gain favour in the Viennese court.
-Using a peasant, János Nagy, who was taking produce to his mistress living in Murány Castle, he sent a concealed letter asking Széchy for a meeting.
-Széchy, whose situation was becoming unbearable, started an exchange with him, and Wesselényi probably already started considering marriage to her.
-In July 1644, Széchy succeeded at secretly leaving the castle and meeting Wesselényi.
-She agreed to help him take Murány for the king, and the two became engaged.
-They organised the attack on Murány for the time Illésházy would be away.
+Wesselényi decided to take Murány as a way of gaining favour in the Viennese court.
+He sent a secret letter to Széchy by a peasant who was taking produce into Murány Castle.
+Széchy started an exchange with him.
+Wesselényi was probably already considering marriage to her at this time.
+In July 1644, Széchy secretly left the castle to see Wesselényi.
+She agreed to help him take Murány for the emperor-king, and the two became engaged.
+They organised the attack on Murány for a time when Illésházy would be away.